hannesm/platform-blog/Signing-the-opam-repository.md

 ### GitHub repository

 Is the link between GitHub (opam-repository) and the signing bot special?
-If there is a MITM on this link, they can add arbitrary new packages, but due to missing signatures only custom universes.
+If there is a MITM on this link, no new arbitrary packages can be added (missing RM signature).
 No existing package can be altered or deleted, otherwise consistency condition above does not hold anymore and the signing bot will not sign.

 Certainly, the access can be frozen, thus the signing bot does not receive updates, but continues to sign the old repository version.

-Unless RM have to sign for names, MITM on this link can be used to squat package names and key ids.

 ### Snapshot key

 If the snapshot key is compromised, an attacker is able to:

-- Add arbitrary (non already existing) packages, as above.

-- Freeze, by forever re-signing the `signed` tag with an updated timestamp.
+- Freeze, by forever re-signing the `snapshot` file with an updated timestamp.

 Most importantly, the attacker won't be able to tamper with existing packages.
-This hudgely reduces the potential of an attack, even with a compromised snapshot key.
+This hugely reduces the potential of an attack, even with a compromised snapshot key.

 The attacks above would also require either a MITM between the repository and